P.E.I. Speaker settles rare tie vote by keeping Opposition bill alive | CBC News

 Then the numbers changed

-Hal Perry, a Liberal, didn't vote on the previous motion because he was acting as chair of the committee.
+Hal Perry, a Liberal, hadn't voted on the previous motion because he was acting as chair of the committee.
 His vote now made it 13-13.

 While the PCs hold 14 of the 27 seats in the P.E.I. legislature — a bare majority — one of those seats belongs to the speaker.